Ezhil-Language-Foundation/open-tamil/README.md

 open-tamil provides Python package 'tamil' with ability to,

 1. map unicode code-points to Tamil letters - basic but important parsing - in a routine called get_letters from a Tamil word
+   '''tamil.utf8.get_letters''' and '''tamil.utf8.get_letters_iterable''' API return the Tamil letters from the unicode points of a normalized unicode string.
+   These routines are written with efficiency in mind, and tested for accuracy.

 2. work with vowels (uyir) and consonants (mei), compound, uyir-mei letters
 3. reverse letters in Tamil word
+4. numeral - convert a given number (integer) into a numeral in Indian or American based system. e.g. following call will return the string
+        >> '''tamil.numeral.num2tamilstr_american( long(1e7) )'''
+        u"பத்து மில்லியன்",

 #txt2unicode
 Tamil Text Encode to Unicode Converter and vice versa.